ahmetaa/zemberek-nlp/README.md

 Zemberek-NLP
 ============

 Here is the the new home of the Zemberek project.
-Zemberek-NLP is a Natural Language Processing library that provides basic NLP tools for processing Turkish text.
+Zemberek-NLP provides basic Natural Language Processing tools for Turkish text.
+Code and API is not compatible with earlier versions.
+Please note that **all code and APIs are subject to change drastically until version 1.0.0**

 Latest version is 0.10.0 (January 20th 2017)

-All code and API's are subject to change drastically until version 1.0.0

 ## FAQ